MLA, Madawaska Les Lacs-Edmundston

 Francine Landry was first elected to the Legislative Assembly of New Brunswick on September 22, 2014, as the member for the new riding of Madawaska Les Lacs-Edmundston.
 She was sworn in as Minister of Post-Secondary Education, Training and Labour and Minister responsible for La Francophonie on October 7, 2014.
 In June 2016, she was appointed Minister of Economic Development and Minister responsible for Opportunities NB, keeping her appointment as Minister responsible for La Francophonie.
-Ms. Landry is Vice-Chair of the Jobs Board and a member of the Legislative Instruments and Regulations Board.
+Ms. Landry was Vice-Chair of the Jobs Board and a member of the Legislative Instruments and Regulations Board.
+She is currently serving as policy advocate for the Northern Fund, and Rural Affairs.

 Ms. Landry holds a bachelor’s degree in administration from the Université de Moncton, Edmundston campus, a certificate in economic development from the Université du Québec à Montréal, and a diploma in business technology from the Collège communautaire du Nouveau-Brunswick, Edmundston campus.